 Anex, in its capacity as Company Secretary, provides the Board with detailed guidance as to how its responsibilities should be properly discharged in the best interests of the Company.
 In addition, the Company Secretary provides guidance on the statutory duties of the Board and the regulatory requirements of the Company.
-In the performance of its duties and functions, the Company Secretary acts as a vital bridge between the Board and executive management.

-The Company Secretary further assists the Chairman and the Board in applying and implementing the principles of the Code with a view to enhancing long-term stakeholder's value.
+The Company Secretary further assists the Chairman, the Board and Board Committees in applying and implementing the principles of the Code with a view to enhancing long-term stakeholder's value.